 Freedom Swimmer was published by Allen & Unwin in September 2016.
 It was Highly Commended in the 2017 Victorian Premier Literary Awards.
 It is a 2017 CBCA Notable book for Younger Readers and was shortlisted in the inaugural Readings Young Adult Book Prize.
+It will be released in the US October 2021 with Scholastic Press.

 This incredible tale about two boys’ swim from mainland China to Hong Kong in search of freedom from poverty and oppression is inspired by a true story.